Important Consideration when Applying the CE Marking

 The application of the CE marking can be a minefield if an organization is not sure how to do it.
 The financial implications can be enormous if the equipment does not comply with the requirements of the directives.

 Please feel free to contact us if more information is required.
 SHEQ Management Systems can assist organizations which require information or assistance regarding the application of CE Marking to their products.
 We will help to make the process as easy as possible.
-Organizations will have access to expert advice on compliance with the relative directives so that the CE Marking can be applied with confidence to their products.
+Organizations will have access to expert advice on compliance with the relevant directives or regulations so that the CE Marking can be applied with confidence to their products.

-For further information and to find out how SHEQ Management Systems can assist you in this regard, please contact us
+For further information and to find out how SHEQ Management Systems can assist you in this regard, please contact us.